Resolving Content Security Policy (CSP) issues blocking the widget, images, and Knowledge Base articles

 • The widget behaves unpredictably or malfunctions.

-• Knowledge Base articles appear broken, load incompletely, or only display after a page refresh.
+• Knowledge Base articles load incompletely or only after refreshing the page.

 Understanding Content Security Policy (CSP)